MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/networking/ssl/index.md

 > [!NOTE]
 > This is preliminary documentation.

-SSL is a Multiplayer feature in Xbox Live.
+Networking for multiplayer gaming in Xbox Live using SSL.